Professional Master in Business Administration/PMBA (On Campus & Online)

 The University of Guam PMBA degree program delivers an academic perspective with integrated practical experiences and management technologies.
-In addition to satisfying the core business area requirements, students must complete 33 credit hours of PMBA foundation courses for the completion of their degree.
+In addition to satisfying the core business area requirements, students must complete 33 credit hours of PMBA required courses for the completion of their degree.
 Degree students must meet all the University requirements of the Graduate Bulletin.
-Procedure for students who drop out of the cohort: If a student drops out of his or her cohort for good reason during the course of his or her study in the (admitted) program year, he or she may be allowed to join the program by joining a subsequent cohort.
+Procedure for students who drop out of the cohort: If a student drops out of a cohort for good reason during the course of study in the (admitted) program year, the student may be allowed to continue the program by joining a subsequent cohort.
 Guidelines within the UOG Graduate Bulletin apply.

 A minimum of 18 semester hours* must be satisfied in the following areas (or their equivalent), as part of program admission requirements:

 |BA630||Global Human Resource Management||3|